pinkgranny/7assignment-pizzabot1/README.md

 * Copy the first three paragraphs.
 Store the text in a String
 * Make your program count the number of words in the string
 * Make your program count the number of times the latin word etappears

+2. Instead of having your pizzabot live in the console make a form in HTML for the input from the user, pizza type and number of pizzas.
+Then make your program print it's response in HTML instead.
+Start by making it work in codepen and then move it into real `html` and `js` files.

+A combination of these two examples will help you on the way: [Forms submissions with Javascript](https://www.w3schools.com/js/tryit.asp?filename=tryjs_form_submit) and [Get Element by ID](https://www.w3schools.com/js/exercise.asp?filename=exercise_arrays4).
+`